terra-hq/vue-form/README.md

         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false) - (Boolean).

 -   **TCheckbox**
-    The Checkbox component represents a checkbox input.
+    The TCheckbox component represents a checkbox input.

     -   Props:
         -   **v-model**: (Required) Two-way binding for the checkbox value - (Boolean).